 Caron’s Treatment Centers

-This Boca Raton, Florida center offers longer-term and intensive treatment programs for behavioral and mental health needs, substance use disorder, and more.
-Signature programs at Renaissance provide specialized services for professionals and people with a video game or digital addiction.
+- In Boca Raton, Caron Florida's Renaissance Program offers longer-term and intensive treatment programs for behavioral and mental health needs, substance use disorder, and more.
+Signature programs at Renaissance provide specialized services for professionals.
 Caron Renaissance also integrates family treatment into programming through a combination of services to heal the patient and the family.
-It is licensed for day or night with community housing, day or night programs, intensive outpatient, outpatient treatment, and aftercare services.

-Also located in Boca Raton, Caron Ocean Drive offers discrete, personalized, and sophisticated care in a luxury setting for individuals of affluence and influence, including professionals and business leaders, as well as their families.
-It is licensed for day or night with community housing, day or night programs, intensive outpatient, outpatient treatment, and aftercare services.
+Also in Boca Raton, Caron Florida's Ocean Drive Program offers discrete, personalized, and sophisticated care in a luxury setting for individuals of affluence and influence, including professionals and business leaders, as well as their families.